rzemekw/EasyVoiceChat/README.md

 ## General info
 This project is a simple voice-chat, where one can speak with his frieds without a need to create an account.
-It's still in develpment although it has most major funcionalities.
+It's still in develpment although it the has most major funcionalities.
 Currently desktop-only.

 ## Technologies
 Project is created with: